UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 [144, 25, 49, 9999800001]
 ```

 The function recognizes the global variable\!
-It’s important to note,
+It’s important to note
-that although functions recognize global variables, it’s not a good to
+that, although functions recognize global variables, it’s not good
-have functions reference objects outside of it.
-We will learn more on
+practice to have functions reference objects outside of it.
+We will
-this later in the module.
+learn more on this later in the module.

 Notes: Script here